_____________

 Olney, Simeon H. He and his siblings intermarried with the Browns.
 Sylvester, Amos

 Easterbrooks, Nathaniel Ormsbee, Ezra.
-In a boat probably from Warren.
-Tillinghast, Joseph, Capt captain of the largest longboat.
+In a whale boat from Warren.
+Tillinghast, Joseph, Capt., a ship captain placed in charge of the largest longboat.
 Prominent family in society of Providence.

 Godfrey, Caleb, Capt.
 "Left open for further thought and research."